hust-aims/hust-aims.github.io/index.md

 #### **News**
-- Our paper "ICON-NIV: A Generalized Method for Mitigating the Impacts of IR Drop and Nonlinear I-V Effect in eNVM-based Accelerators" is accepted by DATE 2025.
+- Our paper "ICON-NIV: A Generalized Method for Mitigating the Impacts of IR Drop and Nonlinear I-V Effect in eNVM-based Accelerators" is accepted by TACO 2025.
 Congratulations to Jinpeng Liu.
-- Our paper "RBC: A Randomness-Resistant Block-Grained Compaction" is accepted by DATE 2025.
+- Our paper "RBC: A Randomness-Resistant Block-Grained Compaction" is accepted by TACO 2025.
 Congratulations to Tianqi Zhan.
 - Our paper "MPFS: A Scalable User-Space Persistent Memory File System for Multiple Processes" is accepted by DATE 2025.
 Congratulations to Bo Ding.
 - Our paper "CMD: A Cache-Assisted GPU Memory Deduplication Architecture" is accepted by TCAD 2025.
 Congratulations to Wei Zhao.
 - Our paper "An Efficient Independent Read Scheme for Contemporary QLC SSDs" is accepted by TCAD 2025.
 Congratulations to Dong Huang.